Henry Rohlman: Early life

 Rohlman was born on March 16, 1876, in Appelhuelsen, Westphalia in the Kingdom of Prussia (present day Germany), to Bernard and Bernadine (Huesmann) Rohlmann.
 When he was two years old, the Rohlmann family immigrated to the United States, settling in Carroll County, Iowa.
-They moved to Arkansas where both of his parents died.
-Henry was moved to Nebraska where he finished elementary school and worked on a farm.
+They moved to Arkansas, where both of his parents died.
+Henry was then sent to Nebraska, where he finished elementary school and worked on a farm.

 With financial assistance from the people from Carroll County, Rohlman was able to study in the high school department at St. Lawrence Seminary in Mount Calvary, Wisconsin.
 Rohlman then graduated from Columbia College in Dubuque, Iowa.
 He later entered the Grand Seminary of Montreal in Montreal, Quebec.

 Priesthood

 Rohlman was ordained a priest by Archbishop Paul Bruchesi in Montreal for the Archdiocese of Dubuque on December 21, 1901.

 Rohlman engaged in pastoral work in Dubuque before attending the Catholic University of America in Washington, D.C., with a view to becoming a missionary.
-When he returned to Dubuque, the archdiocese assigned him to the apostolate, which preached parish missions in the archdiocese as well as in the other dioceses in Iowa.
-He became pastor at St. Mary's Parish in Waterloo, Iowa, before serving as business manager at Columbia College.
+When he returned to Dubuque, the archdiocese assigned him to the apostolate, which preached parish missions in the archdiocese and elsewhere in Iowa.
+He was later appointed pastor at St. Mary's Parish in Waterloo, Iowa, then became business manager at Columbia College.
 In the early 1920s, the archdiocese assigned Rohlman to form Nativity Parish in Dubuque.

 Bishop of Davenport

 On May 20, 1927, Pope Pius XI named Rohlman the fourth bishop of Davenport.
-Rohlman was consecrated by Archbishop James Keane of Dubuque in St. Raphael's Cathedral on July 25, 1927.
-He was installed the next day as Bishop of Davenport in Sacred Heart Cathedral.
+Rohlman was consecrated by Archbishop James Keane of Dubuque in St. Raphael's Cathedral in Dubuque on July 25, 1927.
+He was installed the next day as bishop in Sacred Heart Cathedral in Davenport, Iowa.
 The principal co-consecrators were Bishops Edmond Heelan of Sioux City and Thomas Drumm of Des Moines.

-In 1928 Rohlman commissioned a study to assess the social problems in the diocese.
+In 1928, Rohlman commissioned a study to assess the social problems in the diocese.
 The result of this study was the establishment of a local branch of Catholic Charities in 1929.
 He named Reverend Martin Cone as its first director.
 Its immediate focus was the welfare of the children at St. Vincent's Home in Davenport.